jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.

-**Antagonism**: Darth Blockbuser's official ideology.
-It's always hidden inside terminology and beliefs of an old ruling philosophy.
+**Antagonism**: Is the impulse to reject new technology.
+Originates out of fear change will disadvantage one's high position, and thus values personal interest ahead of society's.
+Antagonism is Darth Blockbuser's official ideology.
+It's told to Main Street inside terminology and beliefs of an old ruling philosophy.
 For example, the (supposed) noble bloodlines of European royalty.
 Today, antagoism is Main Street's biggest obstacle.

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our policies and tools.